jdc-cunningham/job-hunt-companion/DEVLOG.md

 I got a notification a contract role I applied to was put on hold lol damn, better than rejected?

+1:30 PM

+Damn... it's still not in a usable state

+- [ ] need the desktop alerts (whole point of it)
+- [ ] deploy API (not hard, setup required)
+- [ ] deploy it as an electron app (easy)

+Well I have 2 more hours...
+I should do it

+Get it done, as my work days I'm too spent

+1:45 PM

+Low motivation

 ---